it-at-m/helm-charts/charts/dave/README.md

 ### Adding CA certificate fingerprint

-Elasticsearch must communicate with TLS, including Kubernet internally.
+Elasticsearch must communicate with TLS, including Kubernetes internally.
 Therefore, the SSL fingerprint of a new Elasticsearch instance must be set to the backend as env ELASTICSEARCH_HTTP_CA_CERTIFICATE.
 This must only be done when a new Elasticsearch instance is created, not with every deploy.